yazhengliu/yazhengliu.github.io/_pages/about.md

 <!---->
 <!--Feel free to contact me at asc8 (at) stanford (dot) edu!-->

 Hi!
-I am a first-year PhD student at the Hong Kong University of Science and Technology(Guangzhou).
+I am a third-year PhD student at the Hong Kong University of Science and Technology(Guangzhou).
 Previously, I received my master’s degree at Beijing University of Posts and Telecommunications, majoring at Cyberspace Security.
 I also received a bachelor degree in mathematics and applied mathematics from the same school.
-My research lies at the intersection of graph neural network and its combinations with real-world applications.
-I am interested in explanations and multi-objective optimization of model.
+My research interests lie in the explanations of graph models and large language models (LLMs).